 3. Proximity distance of the touch prob:

-The shorter the proximity distance, the greater the error.
+The shorter the proximity distance, the greater the error of touch probes.
 Setting it too long and with a fast speed will still cause numerical fluctuations in the measurement results.
 Compared to proximity distance, the measurement speed factor has a more profound impact.

 4. The direction of the touch prob: